AI-Unicamp/CONNIE-particle-classifier/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---
 ## Acknowledgments

-Developed as part of research with the CONNIE Collaboration.
+Developed as part of research with the [CONNIE Collaboration](http://connieexperiment.org).
+Special thanks to collaborators from UNICAMP, UFRJ, and associated institutions.

+---

+## Contact

+**Sara Mirthis Dantas dos Santos**
+Dept. of Computer Engineering and Automation (DCA)
+Universidade Estadual de Campinas (UNICAMP)
+s224018@dac.unicamp.br